 What are the top 3 reasons to disavow links?

-As we mentioned previously, disavow tool is a great way to get rid of all those toxic backlinks which represent a potential hazard to your website.
+As I mentioned previously, disavow tool is a great way to get rid of all those toxic backlinks which represent a potential hazard to your website.
 Nevertheless, we need to be very conservative with this.
 Disavowing links is something that you should do according to a present need.
 Based on the number of spammy links you are getting, you will have to be more or less active.

 In fact, this is one of the main reasons why the tool was launched back in 2012.

 Back in the day, you could be attacked by any black hat SEO expert.
 After pointing numerous bad links to your website, Google would notice such a behavior and perceive it as a spammy link building method.
 Although you are not to blame in this case, you would still get penalized.

 As a way to prevent negative SEO, Google invented this tool.
 Now, you are able to remove anything that looks suspicious.Here are the three situations where you should use:

 - Use the tool in case of a manual penalty (One of the more harmful things that can happen to your website, it can have enormous negative effect on your traffic and it is given manually after Google notices malpractice.
 More about this in a bit!)